Belleville, Ontario: Government

 Local government is represented by Belleville City Council with a mayor and eight councillors.
 There are two city wards with Ward 1 (Belleville) represented by six councillors and Ward 2 (Thurlow) by two councillors.
 Ward 1 consists of the historic city and Ward 2 was created in 1998 with the amalgamation of Township of Thurlow.
 City Council sits at Belleville City Hall.

 Police Service

 The city has had its own police force since 1834, and constables since 1790.
 The force has about 100 sworn members headed by a Chief of Police and a Deputy Chief.
 The service is stationed out of one location only.
 Policing on provincial highways (37, 62 and 401) are provided by the Ontario Provincial Police from the Centre Hastings detachment.

+Canadian Forces

+The Hastings and Prince Edward Regiment continues to be a presence in the city.
+The regimental headquarters and one company (A Company, Assoro Company) are at 187 Pinnacle Street.
+The Hastings and Prince Edward Regiment museum is located at their armouries.